-Omaha 5 and Omaha 6 is a derivative from the regular Omaha game.
-The rules of the game remain the same for both the variants.
-The only difference between the two is that, in Omaha 5 the players are dealt 5 cards each to all the starting hands.
+Omaha 5 and Omaha 6 is a derivative of the regular Omaha game.
+The rules of the game remain the same for both variants.
+The only difference between the two is that in Omaha 5 the players are dealt 5 cards each to all the starting hands.
 Each player on the table is dealt with five private cards face down instead of four.
 Whereas in Omaha 6, the players are dealt 6 cards each face down instead of 4 or 5 cards.

-As the name suggests, the players are dealt with more cards which makes it easier to form a better hand more easily.
-But at the same time, the players should also note that every other player get the same opportunity of forming better hands and therefore, the players should not be carried away with the cards they form in the first two rounds.
+As the name suggests, the players are dealt with more cards which makes it easier to form a better hand.
+But at the same time, the players should also note that every other player gets the same opportunity of forming better hands and therefore, the players should not be carried away with the cards they form in the first two rounds.

 There are two types of Omaha 5, namely:

 - No-Limit 5 card Omaha.

 The same applies to Omaha 6: